-Theoretically I could still be there now, doing work I found mind-numbing, living by the clock, getting hit on by my recently divorced boss.
+Theoretically, I could still be there now, doing work I found mind-numbing, living by the clock, and getting hit on by my recently divorced boss.
 Or, I could be sniffing armpits like the ladies in the picture . . .

 One Milestone At A Time

 I do this in part by ticking off “milestones” along the way that help me track the progress I’m making.
 I checked off a big one last week.
 I handed my first book chapter to my writing coach.
 Soon, I’ll get it back, marked up with my coach’s comments.
 Exciting and scary.
 I’ll find out if she thinks I’m on track to achieve my vision for my book.